hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

                   161                        6170 /data/euclid_q1/Q1_R1/SIR/102159190 66.2304517166735 ...
 2675062482662304517              66201               1

-**Step 2:** Retrieve the spectra associated to the sources listed in the table above.

-Second, we use the get_spectrum_ method to download the spectra.
-The output is stored in a tabular fits file that we recommend to read with the `Astropy Table <https://docs.astropy.org/en/stable/table/index.html>`_ package as detailed below.
+**Step 2:** Retrieve the spectra associated to the list of sources compiled in the previous step using the get_spectrum_ method.
+The output is stored in a tabular fits file that can be open with the `Astropy Table <https://docs.astropy.org/en/stable/table/index.html>`_ package as detailed below.

 >>> # Download the spectra ======================================
 >>> inp_source = str(res['source_id'][0])  # Note: the input of get_spectrum must be an string.